WuBingzheng/libleak/README.md

 It prints the full call-stack at suspicious memory leak point, and easier to use, compared with other similar libraries (e.g. `mtrace`).

-# licence
+# LICENCE

 GPLv2

-# OS-machine
+# OS-MACHINE

 - GNU/Linux only by now.
 But FreeBSD should be OK with some code changing

 - x86_64 is only tested by now.
 But others should be OK.

-# build from source

-The development package of `libelf` and `libunwind` is need before building.

-They can be installed in Debian/Ubuntu by:

-    $ sudo apt install libelf-dev libunwind-dev

-or in CentOS by:

-    $ sudo yum install elfutils-libelf-devel libunwind-devel

-Then go:
+# BUILD FROM SOURCE

     $ git clone --recursive https://github.com/WuBingzheng/libleak.git
     $ cd libleak
     $ make

-# usage
+# USAGE

 ### basic

-1. `libelf` and `libunwind` are need by `libleak`.
-They can be installed in Debian/Ubuntu by:

-        $ sudo apt install libelf libunwind

-   or in CentOS by:

-        $ sudo yum install elfutils-libelf libunwind

-2. [Download](https://github.com/WuBingzheng/libleak/releases) or build the shared-object `libleak.so`.
+1. [Download](https://github.com/WuBingzheng/libleak/releases) or build the shared-object `libleak.so`.

-3. Run the target program:
+2. Run the target program:

         $ LD_PRELOAD=/path/of/libleak.so ./a.out

-4. Then you will read output in `/tmp/libleak.$pid` in time.
+3. Then you will read output in `/tmp/libleak.$pid` in time.

 ### set expire threshold